 Every year, approximately 100 current Marquette students welcome the incoming class to Marquette by serving on Orientation Staff (O-Staff) at Marquette Preview and New Student and Family Orientation.
-Positions include the Orientation Planning Team (4 students), Team Leaders (20 students), Group Discussion Leaders (70 students) and Family Program Assistants (10 students).
+Positions include the Orientation Planning Team (4 students), Team Leaders (20 students), Group Discussion Leaders (75 students), and Transfer Group Discussion Leaders (10 students).
 ALL current Marquette students (who will graduate after May 2015) are encouraged to apply for O-Staff 2015!

 Students selected for the Orientation Planning Team (OPT) work part time during the Spring semester, and full time from late May through the end of August, to plan and coordinate events and staff training.
 OPT positions include Community Coordinator, Special Events Coordinator, Family Coordinator, and Personnel Coordinator, and all positions are paid a stipend for their work.
 Student chosen for the OPT generally have experience either with Orientation programs, or other large scale programs or events, and are expected to demonstrate strong leadership skills.
 Preference is given to students with at least two full years of college experience at the time of application.